Published: September 2, 2020

-On Openaid you can find information about when, to whom and for what purpose Swedish aid funds have been disbursed – and what results that have been achieved.
+On Openaid you can find information about when, to whom and for what purposes Swedish aid funds have been disbursed – and what results have been achieved.
 The open data of the website can be filtered by making various choices.

 Openaid collects data from different sources in one place.
 Besides choosing a year, users can filter the website’s data based on the following choices: